facebookresearch/SIMAT/README.md

-This repository contains the database and code used in the paper **Embedding Arithmetic for Text-driven Image Transformation**
+This repository contains the database and code used in the paper **Embedding Arithmetic for Text-driven Image Transformation** (Guillaume Couairon, Matthijs Douze, Holger Schwenk, Matthieu Cord)

 (arxiv: ..)